 In January 1945, the Drew was commanded to leave Pearl Harbor in order to deliver ammunition to the American bases settled off Guam and Ulithi.
 After successfully having done so, the ship took part in training exercises that were focused on effectively landing troopship in preparation for the invasion of Okinawa.
 On 26 March 1945, the Drew was participating in landing missions on small islands off Okinawa just as planned.

-In the month of April, the ship was a part of landing operations on two occasions, on the 16th and on the 19th.
-On 26 April, the vessel was in need of maintenance work and so it steamed to Ulithi where it docked to undergo an overhaul.
+In the month of April, the ship was a part of landing operations on two occasions, on the 16th and the 19th.
+On 26 April, the vessel was in need of maintenance work, and so it steamed to Ulithi, where it docked to undergo an overhaul.